kbilgund/csye6225-fall2018/infrastructure/aws/scripts/README.md

-## Using jq
+## AWS Cloud Formation using scripting.

-1. aws cloud formation
+used jq